julianbrowne/piggybank/readme.md

 ## Piggybank

-REST API (Ajax HTTP) Call Manager that takes a sequential list of REST api calls and makes them in order, collates all the return codes/results, then delivers them all back together as one.
+REST API (Ajax HTTP) Call Manager that takes a list of REST api calls and makes them sequentially, in order, collates all the return codes/results, then delivers them all back together as one.

 Piggybank can manage both async and sync (wait for last to complete before next one starts) calls.